 If the answer is either not sure, don’t know or simply a no then do something about it and get rid of the blurry, darkened, dreary nonsense.
 Revamp your gallery meticulously so that it represents your work accurately and in the way you believe it deserves to be seen.

-Learn how to take beautiful portraits yourself – ideally buy a good quality camera and lens suitable for portraiture, go on a portraiture photography course and most importantly (here we go again, you’re not going to escape this)… PRACTICE!
+Learn how to take beautiful portraits yourself – ideally buy a good quality camera and lens suitable for portraiture, go on a portraiture photography course (I’m running a Portrait Photography Masterclass for makeup artists very soon, CLICK HERE for more details) and most importantly, here we go again, you’re not going to escape this… PRACTICE!

 That way YOU will be in control of keeping your portfolio top quality, up to date and you won’t have to rely on photos from shoots you may have worked on or wedding photographers sending you belated images which don’t show the makeup closely enough.